The best perk of being a food blogger is getting to eat lots of scrumptious things (usually for free) and then writing about them.

 Well I haven’t exactly taken up any of your suggestions, sorry, but I have made a yummy batch of homemade baked beans.
 I’ve been wanting to make these for ages and I seriously can’t believe I waited so long to make something so easy.

 The recipe makes a massive amount which cannot possibly be eaten by two adults in one sitting so it’s very lucky that it freezes well and can be used for a multitude of other dishes; burritos, nachos, tacos and more.
+You can also use this recipe as topping or a garnish for most recipes you’d find on bayevskitchen.com.
 I can’t take the credit for those suggestions though, that honour goes to Mel who tweeted them to me when I announced the beans were bubbling away in the slow cooker.

 Which brings me to my next point: they were made in the slow cooker.
 After the beans got an overnight soaking and then a quick boil, everything was thrown into the slow cooker to simmer and slowly fill the house with an intoxicating aroma. (more…)